MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/security-updates-pks.md

 >[!IMPORTANT]
 >The auto-upgrade service of Microsoft Entra Connect Sync and some alerts of Microsoft Entra Connect Health won't work after **September 23, 2024**.
 To avoid impact you should be at the minimum recommended versions.
 >
 >If you're unable to upgrade before the deadline, you can restore the impacted functionalities by upgrading to the latest versions.
-However, you will loose the alerts during the time period between **September 23, 2024** and when you upgrade.
+However, you will lose the alerts during the time period between **September 23, 2024** and when you upgrade.